A Note on Randomness Extraction

 I maintain source code of this extractor and the Peres extractor, which also includes additional notes on randomness extraction.

-Pae’s “entropy-preserving” binarization (Pae 2018)12, given below, is meant to be used in other extractor algorithms such as the ones mentioned above.
+Pae’s “entropy-preserving” binarization (Pae 2018)12, given later, is meant to be used in other extractor algorithms such as the ones mentioned earlier.
 It assumes the number of possible values, n, is known.
 However, it is obviously not efficient if n is a large number.

 Some additional notes: